spirosdio/spirosdio/README.md

 ---

+### 📄 Publications

+- **"Learning Reliable Rules under Class Imbalance"**: Presented at the 2021 SIAM International Conference on Data Mining (SDM).
+[Link](https://epubs.siam.org/doi/abs/10.1137/1.9781611976700.65)
+- **"The Curse of Concentration in Robust Learning: Evasion and Poisoning Attacks from Concentration of Measure"**: Published in the Proceedings of the AAAI Conference on Artificial Intelligence, 2019.
+[Link](https://ojs.aaai.org/index.php/AAAI/article/view/4380)

+---

 ### 🤝 Let's Connect

 - 💼 [LinkedIn](https://www.linkedin.com/in/spiros-diochnos/)
-- 📧 Email: spirosdio@example.com (replace with your email)
+- 📧 Email: spiros.diochnos@example.com (replace with your email)

 Thanks for stopping by! 😊